drone-runners/drone-runner-kube/content/installation/configuration/logging.md

   Configure trace and debug logging.
 ---

-The Docker runner writes logs to stdout and stderr.
+The Kubernetes runner writes logs to stdout and stderr.
 You can access the logs using the web [Dashboard]({{< relref "dashboard.md" >}}) or the docker command line utility.

 ```
 $ docker logs <container name>
 ```

-The Docker runner is configured to log runtime events.
+The Kubernetes runner is configured to log runtime events.
 You can enable debug or trace level logs to get detailed information on the flow through the system.

 ```
 DRONE_DEBUG=true